BasseyIsrael/Supplier-Quality-Analysis/README.md

 <div align="justify">

  This project focuses on one of the most common supply chain challenges: Supplier Quality Analysis.
 This repository provides the analysis files, Power BI Dashboard, and Datasets.
 Use this readme file to understand the project and the results obtained.
-If you would like to collaborate on a time series related project, you can contact me on israelbssy@gmail.com.
+If you would like to collaborate on data-related project, you can contact me on israelbssy@gmail.com.

-Please, feel free to contribute to the codes any way you can.
-Comment any script you would like for me to provide.
+Please, feel free to contribute to the project any way you can.
 Cheers!